mangiucugna/json_repair/README.md

     json_repair==0.*

 In this example, any version that starts with `0.` will be acceptable, allowing for updates on minor and patch versions.

-## Performance considerations
-If you find this library too slow because is using `json.loads()` you can skip that by passing `skip_json_loads=True` to `repair_json`.
-Like:

-    from json_repair import repair_json
-    try:
-        good_json_string = repair_json(bad_json_string, skip_json_loads=True)
-    except Exception:
-        # Not even this library could fix this JSON

-I made a choice of not using any fast json library to avoid having any external dependency, so that anybody can use it regardless of their stack.

-Some rules of thumb to use:
-- Setting `return_objects=True` will always be faster because the parser returns an object already and it doesn't have serialize that object to JSON
-- `skip_json_loads` is faster only if you 100% know that the string is not a valid JSON

 # How it works
 This module will parse the JSON file following the BNF definition: